 How do I Contact the IRS about my CTC payment?

-Using the IRS’ CTC portal is the most efficient way to get information or update details for your CTC payment.
+Using the IRS’ CTC portal or going to childtaxcredit.gov is the most efficient way to get information for your CTC payment.
 However if your situation is complex or you have been in pending eligibility status for a long time then you can contact the IRS on their general number at 800-829-1040.
 You will need to provide identity verification income from your latest tax return or other government agency data.

 However be prepared for a long wait given the IRS resource constraints around processing returns, stimulus and ongoing CTC payments.
 If the live agent is not helpful you can also consider talking to a tax advocate.